 What are my chances of success?

 It depends on individual circumstances, but if you fit into one of the categories mentioned, it's likely.
-But to give you heart, latest figures from the Ombudsman show that it's finding in favour of the consumer in two-thirds of all the packaged account complaints that it adjudicates on.
-Remember - these are complaints that banks have already turned down.
+To give you heart, latest figures from the Ombudsman show it's finding in favour of the consumer in two-thirds of all the packaged account complaints it adjudicates on.
+Remember - these are complaints banks have already turned down.

 How long will it take?